CrisGadea/CrisGadea/README.md

 - 🤝 I’m looking for help with **maintaing and develop web applications**

-- 💬 Ask me about **Java, PHP, Backend, Docker and Scalables Platforms**
+- 💬 Ask me about **Java, Spring Boot, Backend, SQL and Scalables Platforms**

 - 📫 How to reach me **cristianhernangadea@gmail.com**